UnCruise Sea of Cortez Adventures — 8 Reasons to Choose a Week on the Wild Side

 During the week, cruisers were treated to encounters with the animals that live in this special region where the desert kisses the sea.

 We regularly saw dolphins and a number of humpbacks whales from our ship.
-Of course, there were the gray whales and California sea lions, too.
+We were especially blessed to come upon blue whales and sperm whales, two species that can be harder to find.

 Grey whales